Bellwether (politics): United States

 The Territory of Guam had no misses from 1984 to 2012 (100.0%); it lacks electoral college votes, but conducts a presidential straw vote on local election day.
 From 1996 through 2012, Ohio was within 1.85% of the national popular vote result.
 Due to the Electoral College system, bellwethers of sufficient size form the focus of political attention and presidential campaigns as swing states.
 By 2016, Ohio and, with almost double its electors, Florida, were seen by political pundits and national campaigns as the most important swing states due to their large number of electoral votes and politically mixed breakdown.
 No Republican has won the presidency while losing Ohio, so the party campaigns there intensively.

 The period from 1964 to 2016 ties Ohio with Pennsylvania, from 1828 to 1880, as the longest consecutive bellwether streak in US history.
 In the 2020 election Joe Biden defeated incumbent Donald Trump without winning either Ohio or Florida.
 He won Arizona, which no other Democratic candidate had won since 1996, and Georgia (of similar population size to Ohio), which no Democrat had since 1992.
 However, the rightward political shift of Ohio and Florida, which was modest in the 2016 and 2020 elections, accelerated greatly in 2024 with both states measuring double-digit margins toward the Republican party, more than ten points to the right of the national average.
 Thus, Georgia and Arizona are newer swing states, while Ohio and Florida appear less likely to swing back leftward.
+A 2008 analysis by American statistician Edward Tufte and his student Richard Sun picked certain counties as electoral bellwethers for the time, including Vigo County, IN; Lincoln County, MT; Van Buren County, AR; Logan County, AR; Eddy County, NM; and Ferry County, WA.

 Others

 Brazil

 In Brazil's direct presidential elections the winner has taken the state of Minas Gerais in the last-round of every election between 1955 and 2022.
 The state has more than 21 million residents, includes Belo Horizonte (the third-largest metropolitan area in Brazil) and has been birthplace of the record of nine presidents to date.
 Because of its varied topography, large area (larger than Metropolitan France) and significant share of national population (10.1%, second only to São Paulo), it is considered as a microcosm of Brazil's society and economics as a whole.